Life and death in the tails of the GRW wave function: Introduction: the problem of tails

 Dynamical-collapse theories have the same ontology as the Everett interpretation; they differ only in dynamics.
 As such, it seems that (\ref{collapsecat}) must be interpreted as a many-worlds state, with the dead-cat `tail' being just as real as the much higher-weight live cat component.

 \emph{How} different are the dynamics?
-It seems to be generally assumed\footnote{See \cite{cordero} for an explicit statement, but I have frequently heard it said in conversation and correspondence.} that they are very similar indeed: the only effect of the collapse mechanism is to damp the amplitudes of all branches but one, but the branches themselves continue to evolve normally.
+It is often assumed\footnote{See, \egc, \cite{albertloewer1990,corderogrw}.} that they are very similar indeed: the only effect of the collapse mechanism is to damp the amplitudes of all branches but one, but the branches themselves continue to evolve normally.
 Call this the assumption of \emph{quasi-Everettian dynamics}, or QED.
 Under unitary dynamics (\ref{cat}) evolves into something like (schematically)

 \be +\nrm\ket{\mbox{Newspapers report `cat dies!'}};\ee if QED were true, then, (\ref{collapsecat}) would evolve into

 \be +\beta'\ket{\mbox{Newspapers report `cat dies!'}}\ee where again $1>|\alpha'|^2\gg|\beta'|^2>0$.